 It is often the case that a proposed scheme receives publicity in a local newspaper before it has been formally submitted to us.
-Until such time as a formal application is made (even if the scheme has received front-page status) there will be no details available for the public via us.
-Comments should only be made upon proposed developments that have been submitted as a formal application to our Planning Department.
+Until such time as a formal application is made to the Planning Department (even if the scheme has received front-page status) there will be no details available for the public to view on our website system.
+Comments should only be made upon proposed developments that have been submitted as a formal application to the Planning Department.
 If you have seen information about a proposed scheme in the local newspaper and wish to know more/make a comment to us about it, we would suggest that you find out if it has been submitted as a formal application by:

 - Checking the information given by the newspaper, it will often state whether a formal application has been submitted or whether the scheme is merely at a preliminary stage.

 - Checking on Planning Online.
 Please be advised that applications for large developments (such as those for supermarkets) are often submitted by an agent/architect.
 This can mean that trying to find an application by entering the name of the company involved may prove fruitless.
 We would instead advise that you save a search on Planning Online for applications received for the road, postcode or ward that you suspect the development will be proposed for.
 That way you will be notified of all applications matching your search criteria regardless of the applicant's name.